India-Venezuela Relations

 - Growing popularity of Ayurveda and Yoga in Venezuela.

-- The International Day of Yoga is celebrated every year, since 2015.
+- The International Day of Yoga has been celebrated every year since 2015.

 - The First AYUSH Information Cell of Venezuela was established.

-- Indian Film Festivals and Bollywood movies screening attracts local audiences.
+- Indian Film Festivals and Bollywood movie screenings attract local audiences.

-- Cultural centers were established in Venezuelan Universities.
+- Cultural centres were established in Venezuelan Universities.

-- Venezuelan professionals regularly receives training under Indian Technical and Economic Cooperation Program.
+- Venezuelan professionals regularly receive training under the Indian Technical and Economic Cooperation Program.

-- Scholarships are provided through Indian Council for Cultural Relations.
+- Scholarships are provided through the Indian Council for Cultural Relations.

 Indian Community in Venezuela